lorenzo-milesi/lorenzo-milesi/README.md

 Hi there 👋, I'm Lorenzo Milesi.

-Experimented back-end developer, 7 years in web and software development in Laravel / Symfony.
-Expert in developing and consuming Rest API and managing tech teams (back-end and front-end developers and data engineers).
+Experienced and professional lead developer with 7+ years in web and software development.
+I mainly develop Rest APIs and I aim to support teams (back-end, front-end developers and data-engineers).

 ## Links